Welcome back, Rush Limbaugh, the Excellence in Broadcasting Network, the Limbaugh Institute for Advanced Conservative Studies.

 You're absolutely right.

-The UK press runs rings around our people.
+The UK press runs rings around our people, including coverage of domestic politics.

 They really do.

-And it's it's not hard to understand.
+And it's not hard to understand.

-Anybody ever considered they might be so many rapes in Flint, Michigan?
+Anybody ever considered there might be so many rapes in Flint, Michigan, because there are so many Democrats there elected by Democrats.

-Anyone ever considered that?
+Anybody ever considered that?

 And by the way, Detroit has the highest violent crime rate in the country.